ki4070ma/change-passwd-func/README.md

 ## Add password requirement
 1. At least 18 alphanumeric characters and list of special chars !@#$&*
    * [Add] Maximum length is 1000.
-      * Because 1000 is enough as password and wouldn't like not to take care of large length like `sys.maxsize` from quality point of view.
-Too large size may impact to system like performance wise.
+      * Because 1000 is enough as password and would like not to take care of large length like `sys.maxsize` from quality point of view.
+Too large length password may impact to the system like performance wise.

 ## How to run test

 ```
+(setup python3 environment)
 $ git clone git@github.com:ki4070ma/change-passwd-func.git
 $ cd /path/to/change_passwd_func
-(setup python3 environment)
 $ pip install -r requirements.txt
 $ py.test
 $ (py.test --capture=no --verbose --cov . --cov-report=html)